 Over time, you may also consider hiring professional translation services, even a good local agency to help you dig deeper and find more keywords.

 It’s a good idea to pick keywords that are relevant to an entire ad group and not just a single ad.
 To find you an audience who’s interested in your business and more likely to take action, Google Ads uses contextual targeting.
 Consider adding English as an additional language to target in order to increase your reach in the country that you're advertising in.

 Within the Display Network, you can select types of pages or specific websites for your ads, as well as audiences to show your ads to.
 With these manual placements, you can show your ad on specific web pages, online videos, games, RSS feeds and mobile sites and apps that you select.
 You can even block your ads from websites that you don't think are relevant.

-Here are the ways you can target your ads to reach specific groups of people:
+Here are the ways that you can target your ads to reach specific groups of people:

 Depending on your advertising goals, you can choose the audience that best matches your customers.

 - To drive brand awareness, use affinity audiences to reach broad TV-like audiences

 - To reach as many potential customers as possible with an affinity for a specific product area, use custom affinity audiences

 - To reach specific audiences actively shopping for a product or service, use in-market audiences instead

 You can also use keywords to reach audiences researching products or services like yours.
 Audience keywords allow your ads to reach people likely to be interested in certain terms, based on their current and past browsing behavior.